electronstudio/pygame-zero-book/chapters/race.md

 ## Basic game

-Similiar to the shooter game, we will begin with a complete program listing but with empty bodies for some of the functions that we will fill in later.
+Similar to the shooter game, we will begin with a complete program listing but with empty bodies for some of the functions that we will fill in later.
 (Python will not run a program with completely empty functions, so they just contain `pass` to indicate to
 Python they do nothing.)